lee-dohm/package-sync/README.md

 Synchronizes packages installed between computers by installing the packages listed in a configuration file.

-## DEPRECATION NOTICE

-This package is deprecated in favor of the new (as of v0.101.0) `apm stars --install` functionality.

 ## Use

 Package Sync reads `~/.atom/packages.cson`, compares what is in there to the list of available packages and installs any packages that it finds are missing.